 These concepts are haphazard first or second iterations, and there are a lot of gaps (I was going to say missing gaps but then I caught myself).

-The original fallen ones looked more like generic goblins.
+My style here is a bit line-arty and colorful, but for final assets, things need to look a bit grittier, muted.
+It may happen automatically due to the light radius and game palette.
+The original fallen ones sort of looked like generic goblins.
 I think they're creatures rather than demons, despite looking a bit like imps ingame.
 Maybe hybrids?
 The D3 fallen ones are interesting, facially, so I borrowed features from those.
 Actually those might be based on what seems to be an older acrylics painting.

 Having a special enemy appear now and then with a larger backpack, carrying valuable loot could give the player some fun variation.
 I think D3 had something along the lines of the Golden Axe thieves - they quickly escaped into warps, which is an annoyance.
 I think it would be more fun to just see the special enemy and look forward to slaying it (similar to an unique).
 At least, the uniques should have more pouches, belts, backpacks and whatever since they drop so much.
 Pouches are great since they can reasonably hide gold and smaller items and the player doesn't expect to pick up empty pouches and backpacks seen on the corpses.
 A backpack + wrapped long object could suggest weapon and armor loot (though it brings up the question why the enemy isn't wearing/using the stuff (maybe it's not compatible)).